 No matter where you are, driving requires extreme focus.
-However, driving in Fort Lauderdale is particularly challenging.
+However, driving in Florida is particularly challenging.
 The high volume on the roads, aggressive drivers, and bad weather makes it difficult to avoid an accident.
 Even the best drivers can find themselves involved in a collision.

-If you find yourself a victim of a Fort Lauderdale car accident, you could suffer from injuries and financial distress.
-But a car accident lawyer in Fort Lauderdale may be able to limit the consequences of your collision.
+If you find yourself a victim of a car accident, you could suffer from injuries and financial distress.
+But a car accident lawyer may be able to limit the consequences of your collision.
 Here at Friedland and Associates, we can discuss your options and handle your case.

 You should also seek medical attention.
 Although you might not need an ambulance, you should still go to the doctor.
 Some injuries do not become obvious until long after the accident.
 However, a doctor may be able to identify your injury before it worsens.

-As soon as possible, you should contact a Fort Lauderdale car accident attorney.
+As soon as possible, you should contact a Fort Lauderdale car accident lawyer.
 They can advise you on things you should avoid, such as posting about your accident on social media.
 Additionally, they can tell you what you should do.
 Instead of handling your collision alone, you can receive guidance.
-This improves your chance at receiving compensation for your injuries and other accident-related consequences.
+This improves your chance of receiving compensation for your injuries and other accident-related consequences.

 Due to the high volume of cars on the road, there are thousands of car accidents every year.
 In Broward County, there were over 41,300 car collisions in 2017.
 The city of Fort Lauderdale was the location of over 5,000 of those accidents.

 In addition to being common, car accidents in the area tend to be dangerous.
 Of the thousands of crashes in Fort Lauderdale, 26 resulted in deaths.
 Almost half of them ended with injuries.